 Just like your company office pool, you pick a random square on a grid and if your randomly assigned numbers match the last-digits in the scores at the end of the quarter or half you get paid.

-With FOX as the broadcaster this year, we expect FoxBet to unveil some unique Super Bowl promos/props closer to the game as well.
+With CBS as the broadcaster this year, we expect some unique Super Bowl promos/props closer to the game as well.

 Super Bowl 2021 live betting

-New Jersey’s mobile apps offer live or in play wagering on every NFL regular season and playoff game.
+New Jersey’s sportsbook apps offer live or in play wagering on every NFL regular season and playoff game.
 Needless to say, the Super Bowl will be no exception.

 Live betting allows NJ bettors the chance to bet on adjusted game and player odds throughout the entire game.
 Each mobile sportsbook continually adjusts the odds and pricing with the flow of each play of game action.